justincrosbie/passkeyme-docs/docs/hosted-auth/customization.md

 id: customization
 title: Customization Guide
 sidebar_label: Customization
-description: Advanced branding and styling options for PasskeyMe hosted authentication pages
+description: Advanced branding and styling options for Passkeyme hosted authentication pages
 keywords: [passkeyme, hosted auth, customization, branding, css, styling, themes, responsive]
 ---

 # 🎨 **Customization Guide**

-PasskeyMe's Hosted Authentication Pages offer extensive customization options to match your brand perfectly.
+Passkeyme's Hosted Authentication Pages offer extensive customization options to match your brand perfectly.
 This guide covers everything from basic branding to advanced CSS customization.

 :::tip Live Preview
 All customization changes are applied instantly to your hosted auth pages.
 Test your changes with a live authentication flow to see how they look in practice.